-Electric fences have long been a great method for keeping different species of animal in (or out) of an area.
+Electric fences have long been a great method for keeping different species of animals in (or out) of an area.

-Once you fully understand what makes them tick (or not, if it’s done wrong) you can confidently pick the best setup for your electric fence for chickens and goats.
+Once you fully understand what makes them tick (or not, if it’s done wrong), you can confidently pick the best setup for your electric fence for chickens and goats.

-The energizer will state how much energy they output and some even have a suggested mileage of fence they can reliably charge.
+The energizer will state how much energy they output, and some even have a suggested mileage of fence they can reliably charge.

 Pros and Cons of Solar Powered Energizers

-Even the best placed solar energizers can run into problems when the weather is cloudy or rainy for an extended time or if there is a lot of vegetation on the wires, draining the charge.
+Even the best placed solar energizers can run into problems when the weather is cloudy or rainy for an extended time or a lot of vegetation on the wires, draining the charge.

-Another of the most important parts of the electric fence system are the ground rods!
+Another of the most important parts of the electric fence system is the ground rods!
 You want to pick an exceptionally conductive metal, like copper or galvanized metal, to get the most shocking results.

-When the animal contacts the wires it completes the electric circuit through their body, into the ground, then into the ground rods and back up to the energizer.
+When the animal contacts the wires, it completes the electric circuit through their body, into the ground, then into the ground rods, and back up to the energizer.

-This also means that electric fences will not shock birds that land on them and may not be as effective if your ground is not very conductive.
+This also means that electric fences will not shock birds that land on them and may not be effective if your ground is not very conductive.

-Don’t skimp, because cheap insulators can degrade or disintegrate in sunlight, pull out of wood posts, or just flat out break under tension which results in the fence shorting out or grounding and losing power.
+Don’t skimp because cheap insulators can degrade or disintegrate in sunlight, pull out of wood posts, or just flat out break under tension, resulting in the fence shorting out or grounding and losing power.

 The Wire (or tape, or rope, or…)

-Last, but not least, are the wires!
-You will often see plain metal electric fence wire used on farms because it is inexpensive compared to some of the fancier rope or tape options.
+Last but not least are the wires!
+You will often see plain metal electric fence wire used on farms because it is inexpensive compared to some fancier rope or tape options.

 Unfortunately, it also breaks easier and is significantly more expensive.
 If you ever go to the agricultural supply store, pick up a roll of each type of metal.

-It will still pack a punch, so if you need something a little beefier you’ll probably want to go with this metal.
+It will still pack a punch, so if you need something a little beefier, you’ll probably want to go with this metal.

 Electric Fences for Poor Soil